eclipsesrl/udesly-docs-gridsome/content/shopify/index.md

 ## How it Works?

-The **Adapter** converts your Webflow exported files in PHP code and will give you back a .zip file that is ready to be installed in your WordPress.
+The **Adapter** converts your Webflow exported files in PHP code and will give you back a .zip file that is ready to be installed in your Shopify.

 Your design will be transferred along with your interactions, fonts, images etc...